 • It is recommended that all schools review the time periods in their policies during the period of the pandemic and immediately thereafter to ensure there is sufficient flexibility, should it be needed, as a consequence of disruption or staff absence.
 Therefore, this policy will remain under review in this regard (as noted above regarding timescales) during the Academic Year 2022-23.

-Note: There were no formal complaints received by the School during the Academic Year 2021 -2022
+Note: There was 1 formal complaint received by the School during the Academic Year 2021 -2022